New Hampshire HVAC License: How to Become an HVAC Contractor in New Hampshire

 Most states require training and licensure before you can legally design, install, repair, and maintain heating, ventilation, and air conditioning systems.
 As today’s HVAC technology becomes increasingly complex, and we place more emphasis on energy efficiency and reducing pollution, HVACR systems need retrofitting, upgrading, or replacement to remain compliant.
 Learning this essential trade takes years, but once you complete the necessary training, your skills will be in high demand in the home services and construction industry.

 » Want to grow your HVAC business?
 Click here to get a demo.

-According to the U.S. Bureau of Labor Statistics (BLS), there are 380,400 heating, air conditioning, and refrigeration mechanics and installers nationwide, and 1,970 work in New Hampshire.
-The BLS predicts employment to grow 5% by 2030 nationwide, adding 19,000 of these skilled workers to the ranks.
-That growth rate is expected to be even higher in New Hampshire — projected at 7%, according to CareerOneStop, the U.S. Department of Labor’s job search website, and the Associated General Contractors of America, says contractors are hiring.
+According to the U.S. Bureau of Labor Statistics (BLS), there are 394,100 heating, air conditioning, and refrigeration mechanics and installers nationwide, and 1,970 work in New Hampshire.
+The BLS predicts employment to grow 5% from 2021 to 2031 nationwide, adding more than 20,000 of these skilled workers to the ranks.
+That growth rate is expected to be slightly higher in New Hampshire — projected at 5%, according to CareerOneStop, the U.S. Department of Labor’s job search website, and the Associated General Contractors of America, says contractors are hiring.
 In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. had unfilled hourly craft positions.

 Licensing requirements for HVAC workers and technicians vary widely from state to state and, in New Hampshire, from locality to locality.
 Read on to learn more about becoming an HVAC tech in The Granite State.